zzxwill/odps/intl.en-US/User Guide/SDK/Python SDK.md

 >>> writer.close() # You must close the writer.
 Otherwise, the written data may be incomplete.
 ```

 Similarly, writing data into the table is encapsulated in the Tunnel API.
-For more information, see [data upload and download channel](reseller.en-US/User Guide/Data upload and download/Tunnel SDK/Summary.md).
+For more information, see [data upload and download channel](intl.en-US/User Guide/Data upload and download/Tunnel SDK/Summary.md).

-## Delete a Table {#section_ayt_mzb_wdb .section}
+## Delete a table {#section_ayt_mzb_wdb .section}

 Delete a table as shown in the following code: